foster-adu/alx-higher_level_programming/0x03-python-data_structures/README.md

-Thisis the readme file for the python data structure
+This is the readme file for the python data structure